Points & Length: 240 points; 5-6 pages (1500-1800 words)

 Style and Tone: In tone, consider that you are writing for a body of professionals.
 They want to see that you are reasonably objective.
 Betraying a strong emotional investment may cast doubt on your credibility.
 Thus, your tone and style should emphasize that you are interested in furthering understanding rather than establishing that you are right or winning an argument.
 Moreover, the focus in this essay is not on you; it is on the texts and topic you are analyzing and synthesizing.
 Therefore, do not use the first person (I, me, my, mine).
 Nor should you find occasion to use the second person (you, your, you’re), for example, to address the reader directly as in, “Having considered the many facets of this problem, you may wonder how it can possibly be solved.”
 Such language is overly informal for this kind of academic writing and shifts the focus to the reader and away from the topic of your essay.
 A possible revision could be: “A consideration of the many facets of this problem clearly indicates that solving it will be difficult.”

 Paragraph form: Each of your body paragraphs should have a topic sentence.
-Pay attention to the transitions between and within paragraphs.
 Paragraphs in academic writing are (usually) between 1/3 - 3/4 of a page long.
 If they're shorter than that, you may not be adequately developing your ideas.
 If the ideas or information don't deserve to be developed further, then you might consider combining the content of the short paragraph with another paragraph; in such a case, you would need to revise the topic sentence so that it covers the combined materials.
 If a paragraph is much longer than 3/4 of a page, you risk losing the attention of your reader as well as losing focus in your paragraph itself.
 Of course, there are exceptions to the 1/3-3/4 page guideline.
+See the Paragraph Development page for further explanation.

 CQ Researcher: If you happen to find an article from CQ Researcher that includes an overview article for your topic area, this may be useful since it would have done some of the work for you in offering an account of various studies, articles and common issues.
-However, an article from CQR is not itself considered a scholarly source; therefore, you may use a CQR article for your Background Essay and background section of the FRA, but not for the literature review.
+However, an article from CQR is not itself considered a scholarly source; therefore, you may use a CQR article for your Background Essay and background section of the FRA as a "Reference article," but not for the Literature Review.